jithware/mappoff/README.md

 ### Edit

 To edit multiple layers, first create multiple [layers](#layers).
 Ensure the Edit checkbox is checked for layers to be edited.
 Adding a [placemark](#placemark) will add it to multiple layers.
 To edit only one layer, ensure only the desired layer Edit is checked.
-Add a placemark to the layer.

 [<img src="./screenshots/android/edit.webp"
      alt="Edit"